Trends and advice for cybersecurity start-ups.

 Panels throughout the day addressed various aspects of the start-up market.
 If one theme ran throughout the conference, it was the centrality of a start-up's team to its evaluation by prospective investors.

-The importance of teams (and proximity).
+The importance of teams (and of physical proximity).

 A panel on funding for startups included Bob Ackerman (AllegisCyber), Ron Gula (Gula Tech Adventures), Bruce Tarragin (Blumberg Capital) and Dov Yoran (Cisco Security) with In-Q-Tel's Katie Gray moderating.
 Gray noted the difficulty of rising above the noise in a crowded space, and the challenge of quickly convincing CISOs to add another security product to their equally crowded enterprise.
 She asked the investors to explain how investment varied by stage, and to describe what they were looking for when a team pitched them.
 What, in short, makes a company rise above the others in the space?